lanuxos/chaiyogcpseason4/ManageKubernetesinGoogleCloud.md

 ### update and redeploy your app
 - Replace the <todo> in the image section in the helloweb-deployment.yaml us-docker.pkg.dev/google-samples/containers/gke/hello-app:1.0

 - delete the helloweb from your cluster
 console:
 three dots > Actions > Delete > Delete

 cli:
 gcloud container clusters delete helloweb
-- deploy the updated helloweb-deployment.yaml on the NAMESPACE kubectl -n NAMESPACE apply -f https://raw.githubusercontent.com/GoogleCloudPlatform/prometheus-engine/v0.2.3/examples/pod-monitoring.yaml
+- deploy the updated hello-app/manifests/helloweb-deployment.yaml on the gmp-ftha kubectl -n gmp-ftha apply -f hello-app/manifests/helloweb-deployment.yaml

 ### containerize your code and deploy it onto the cluster
-In the hello-app directory, update the main.go file to use Version: 2.0.0 on line 49.
+1. In the hello-app directory, update the main.go file to use Version: 2.0.0 on line 49.
-Use the hello-app/Dockerfile to create a Docker image with the v2 tag
+2. Use the hello-app/Dockerfile to create a Docker image with the v2 tag

-REGION-docker.pkg.dev/PROJECT-ID/REPOSITORY/IMAGE:TAG
+cd hello-app
+docker build -t us-east4-b-docker.pkg.dev/qwiklabs-gcp-01-a2e8d0bbabb5/hello-repo/hello-app:v2 .

-Push the newly built Docker image to your repository in Artifact Registry using the v2 tag.
+3. Push the newly built Docker image to your repository in Artifact Registry using the v2 tag.
+- configure the docker command-line tool to authenticate to artifact registry gcloud auth configure-docker us-east4-b-docker.pkg.dev

+docker push us-central1-docker.pkg.dev/qwiklabs-gcp-01-a2e8d0bbabb5/hello-repo/hello-app:v2
-docker push us-central1-docker.pkg.dev/PROJECT_ID/REPOSITORY/IMAGE:v2
+docker push us-central1-docker.pkg.dev/qwiklabs-gcp-01-a2e8d0bbabb5/hello-app:v2

+docker images

-Set the image on your helloweb deployment to reflect the v2 image you pushed to Artifact Registry.
+4. Set the image on your helloweb deployment to reflect the v2 image you pushed to Artifact Registry.

+kubectl set image deployment/hello-app hello-app=us-east4-b-docker.pkg.dev/qwiklabs-gcp-01-a2e8d0bbabb5/hello-repo/hello-app:v2

-Expose the helloweb deployment to a LoadBalancer service named service name on port 8080, and set the target port of the container to the one specified in the Dockerfile
+5. Expose the helloweb deployment to a LoadBalancer service named service name on port 8080, and set the target port of the container to the one specified in the Dockerfile kubectl expose deployment hello-app --name=hello-app-service --type=LoadBalancer --port 8080 --target-port 1234

--
+6. Navigate to the external load balancer IP address of the service name

 username
+student-01-cc800c404218@qwiklabs.net

 password
+5hod4mUxGKM7

 project id
+qwiklabs-gcp-01-a2e8d0bbabb5

 cluster name
+hello-world-c053

+zone
+us-east4-b